 Clare O'Gara

 Clare studies what people make and do with and through digital technologies.
-Their work broadly explores how power contours the conditions and cultural objects by which human beings appear, fail to appear, and appear unevenly across and beyond cyberspace.
-Clare foregrounds a vision of media literacy that extends critical attention to texts, performances, embodiments, and subjectivities historically dismissed as frivolous and artless.
+Their work broadly explores how power contours the conditions and cultural objects by which human beings attach their bodies, identities, fantasies, and convictions to cyberspace.
+Clare promotes a vision of media literacy that attends critically to texts, performances, and subjectivities historically dismissed as frivolous, artless, and unruly.

-Additional Research Interests: micro-celebrity, social media entertainment, and the influencer industry; platform and interface studies; alternative internet histories; queer and trans identity, theory, and culture; sports and fitness media.
+Additional Research Interests: micro-celebrity, social media entertainment, and the influencer industry; platform and interface studies; alternative internet histories; artificial intelligence discourses; gender and sexuality studies; sports and fitness media.

 clareogara.com